nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Updates the person at the specified `INDEX` as called.
 * The index **must be a positive integer** (e.g. 1, 2, 3, ..)
 * The index **must not exceed the total number of persons** in the contacts list
-* If `session` or `schedule` was previously called, the person at the specified `INDEX` will be removed from the list.
+* If Track2Gather is in enforcement mode, the person at the specified index will be removed from the schedule and thus the display.

-Examples:
+  * Note that the person at the specified index will have its call status indicator changed to a green tick.
+* If Track2Gather is not in enforcement mode, the person at the specified index will have its call status indicator changed to a green tick.

+Example when not in SHN enforcement mode:
-* `scall 1` updates the first person in the list as called.
+* `scall 1` updates the first person in the list by changing the person's call status indicator to a green tick.

+Example when in SHN enforcement mode:
-* `session` followed by `scall 1` updates the first person in the list as called and removes the person from the list.
+* `scall 1` removes the first person in the list from the schedule and thus the display.
+    * Note that the first person's call status indicator is also updated (as in the above example), except the person can now only be viewed outside SHN enforcement mode.

 ### Updating a person as unsuccessfully called : `fcall`